Frequently asked questions

 Our office is based in Middlesex Couty, NJ.
 We also spent 20 years in Jersey City.
 Our primary coverage area includes Central and Northern New Jersey.
 We are licensed in New Jersey, Pennsylvania and New York.

 Are you a licensed appraiser?

-Yes, Al Chanese, the owner of New Jersey Realty Advisory, is a Certified General Appraiser in New Jersey.
+Yes.
+All appraisers in our firm are either Certified General Real Appraisers or Certified Residentail Appraisers in New Jersey.
+Albert F. Chanese is also a Certified General Appraiser in New York and Pennsylvania.
 Al obtained his license in 1989, the first year licensing was required.

 Over the past 25 years we have worked on various projects throughout New Jersey.
 These projects have included the Long Branch Redevelopment including Pier Village, Carteret Redevelopment along Roosevelt Avenue, the Bound Brook and Lincoln Park Flood Control Projects, just to name a few.
-We have also testified at over 200 commission hearings and in Superior Court for clients with various property-involved cases.
+We have also testified at over 200 commission hearings and in Superior Court for clients with various property types.

 There are many reasons to obtain an appraisal with the most common reason being real estate and mortgage transactions.
 Other reasons for ordering an appraisal include:

 To obtain a loan

 To provide a negotiating tool when purchasing real estate

 To determine a reasonable price when selling real estate